Work status: HR guide

 The three relevant work status categories are workers, employees and the self-employed.
 Workers and employees have certain rights, such as entitlement to the National Minimum Wage and paid annual leave.
 Employees (who would also fall within the worker definition) have additional rights, such as the right to statutory sick pay and protection from unfair dismissal (which is normally subject to having two years’ service).
 Self-employed contractors have none of these rights.

-For a contract to form there needs to be “mutual obligation”, regardless of the type of work status.
+For a contract to form there needs to be “mutual obligation” regardless of the type of work status.
 What this means is that both parties must have a requirement to honour their side of the bargain.
-One example could be a gardener promising to tidy a garden for payment or a cleaner agreeing to clean a house for a sum of money.
-In the two examples the parties would have to fulfil their obligation.
+An example could be a gardener promising to tidy a garden for payment.
+The parties would have to fulfil their obligation.

 The person must be obliged to provide work or services, personally, rather than sending someone else in their place.